dkallen78/Mathemagicus-Version-2.0/README.md

 ## 11/19/17

-## Update
+### Update

 I updated the hint functionality to cover subtraction problems.
 Since I did that, I could also improve the hints for the algebra/missing term problems.

-## Update 2
+### Update 2

 I added functionality to generate multiplication problems.
 The formula to determine the multiplier is a bit ugly but it does what I want it to.

 I added hint functionality for multiplication problems.
 There's more redundancy than I would like in the code so I need to go back to it and find a way to remove that.

-## Update 3
+### Update 3

-I added functionality to generate multiplication problems.
+I added functionality to generate division problems.
 I used the same formula to get terms as I did for the multiplication problems so it would have the same progression of difficulty.

+## 11/20/17

+### Update

+I added functionality for healing spells and nova spells.
+I haven't made the nova spells accessible yet but since the function was virtually identical to the fireball spell it was easy to add.

+One problem I have with the healing spell is that it invokes checkAnswer() which automatically generates a damage animation on the enemy when I cast it...
+I need to find a way to keep that from happening...

 ### Up next: more spells, determining boss rewards, and making division hints

 I've figured out some of the boss rewards that I have yet to put in.
-At levels 6 the player will get a health boost.
-At addition level 6 they will learn a healing spell.
 After clearing the 10th level of a dungeon they will get an upgrade to their damage.
-I'm going to include a polymorph monster spell, a nova (damage) spell, either a slow or stop time spell, a spell to reduce the dificulty of the problem, and I'm torn between a strength spell (more damage per attack for one encounter) and a confuse spell (making the monster attack itself).
+I'm going to include a polymorph monster spell, either a slow or stop time spell, a spell to reduce the dificulty of the problem, and I'm torn between a strength spell (more damage per attack for one encounter) and a confuse spell (making the monster attack itself).
 We'll see how much of this I can fit in tomorrow =P